Vasudev-Sharma-13/COMP6321-GroupE/README.md

 ## Installation
 Python version used for this project is 3.10.2 which can be downloaded and installed using the installer on https://www.python.org/downloads/release/python-3102/

-You can install these libraries using `pip`.
+You can install the needed python libraries using `pip`.
 Make sure to install specific versions for compatibility:

 - [PyTorch](https://pytorch.org/) (Version X.X.X)
   ```bash